Anna-Dinius/ASE-456-Expense-App/docs/Weekly Progress Reports/Week 2/week-2.md

 ---

-## Progress

----

 ## LoC Sumary (1/3)

 ### Cody's branch:

 - **Total**: 591
-- **Counting rules**: Excludes empty lines and comment-only lines (single-line //, doc ///, and block /_ ... _/).
+- **Counting rules**: Excludes empty lines and comment-only lines.
 Inline comments on code lines are still counted.
 - **Files scanned**: All files under lib and its subdirectories.

 ---